 Here are some of the best simple polymer projects and ideas from the web:

 Anyone with an interest in getting hands-on with crafting can learn to model jewelry items with clay.
 More than experience, it requires interest and the will to build the skill.
-One of the easiest clay ideas is polymer clay earrings.
+One of the easiest things to make with polymer clay is polymer clay earrings.

 Polymer Clay Earrings